- Field Service Management

 Optimization tips for telecom service software deployments

-With the passage of the $1.2T infrastructure bill in the United States, this next decade will be a critical time for the telecommunications industry and other services sectors.
+With the passage of the $1.2T infrastructure bill in the United States, this next decade will be a critical time for service sectors.
 And, the same goes for the industry across Canada.

 It’s inevitable that every service organization in North America will need to adopt new field service software to solve problems.
 From network downtime to natural disasters and even routine customer support requests, systems are under pressure.
-Telcos must strike a balance between meeting immediate needs and making long-term infrastructure investments.
+Companies must strike a balance between meeting immediate needs and making long-term infrastructure investments.

-At Praxedo, we’ve helped dozens of telecommunications service providers integrate new software into their existing workflows.
+At Praxedo, we’ve helped dozens of service providers integrate new software into their existing workflows.
 In this blog, we share our recommendations for achieving a successful outcome.

 Why field service software deployment can’t go wrong

-When implementing new software, telcos are in a unique position.
+When implementing new software, service based companies are in a unique position.
 That’s because every decision, no matter how small, translates into a bigger picture customer outcome.
-Not to mention, telcos are navigating a high-stakes time.

-To navigate our time of change, telco field teams will inevitably rely upon field service management software to manage growing workloads, improve communication, and automate inefficient processes.
+To navigate our time of change, teams will inevitably rely upon field service management software to manage growing workloads, improve communication, and automate inefficient processes.
 So how can organizations ensure that this software operates to its full potential?
 The key is to manage a successful deployment, which involves a careful alignment between field teams, dispatch managers, executives, and technology partners – which can be achieved with a best-of-breed solution.

 Software deployment 101: processes, expectations